manoboard/manoboard.github.io/_posts/2015-08-09-TheDuketoTheGonz-TheJazzImpulseinSkateboarding.md

 ---
 layout: blog_post
-title: The Duke to The Gonz - The Jazz Impulse in Skateboarding
+title: From The Duke to The Gonz - The Jazz Impulse in Skateboarding
 tags:
 - Skateboarding
 -